TheHong/ML-Collection/README.md

 #### Procedure
 One epoch is one run through the batches.
 With batch size of 1 and 1097 training images, there will be 1097 iterations per epoch.

+## Running the code
+1. Download the dataset from \[[1](#sources)\]
+1. Run setup.py to generate npz file.
+1. Run train.py to train a cGAN.
+Model checkpoints and intermediate results would be generated.
+1. Run test.py to test the cGAN.

 ## <a name="sources"></a>Sources
 \[1\] http://efrosgans.eecs.berkeley.edu/pix2pix/datasets/maps.tar.gz